The Systems Vision Science Summer School & Symposium, August 11 – 22, 2025, Tuebingen, Germany

 Style and content

 Unlike a typical summer school which combines multiple tutorials or pedagogical seminars, this summer school is like a graduate school course with a more coherently structured syllabus.
 The syllabus expands upon the content of a textbook “Understanding vision: theory, models, and data” published by Oxford University Press 2014.
 The course will be taught by a team of local and international lecturers.
+Click here for 2023 and here for 2024 edition of this SVS summer school.

 The summer school will end with a symposium on frontier topics in systems vision science, with talks and posters by additional speakers and symposium participants.
 The summer school students will be invited to the symposium as participants, and are welcome to submit contributions to the symposium.